Updated Recipe added 1/18/19, (See that post for recipe.)

 - In a medium bowl, combine the flour, baking soda, salt and cinnamon.
 Dry whisk the ingredients together or stir with a fork to combine if you don’t have a whisk.
 Set aside.

 - In a large bowl (I use a KitchenAid Mixer with the paddle attachment) cream together the softened room temp. butter and both sugars for approximately 2 minutes.
-Add vanilla and continue to mix on medium.
-A hand mixer would also work.
+Add the eggs and beat for about 30 seconds on high.
+Add vanilla and continue to mix.

 - Cover and chill in the refrigerator for 1 hour.